SD260 Card Printer Support

 - Windows Server 2008 R2 (64 bit)

-The firmware can be installed on the SD260, SD260L, SD360 and CD800 Card Printers listed below.
+This firmware has the ShellShock vulnerability patch fix and can only be installed on the SD260, SD260L, SD360 and CD800 Card Printers listed below.
 The instructions for updating firmware are included in this download.
 Please read and understand all instructions before upgrading the printer’s firmware.

 - SD260 - All Serial Numbers